Ivana-/bb-debug/README.md

 `dbg-all*` macro expands multiple breakpoint forms and pretty-prints it with highlighted breakpoints.

+`last-context` function jumps you into nested REPL session with last debug context loaded and allows to inspect its local state.
+It especially useful after debug session breaking cause of exception.

 See `example.clj` and try eval it forms in REPL.

 ## License